david-schmidt/tlc-apple2/README.md

 machines has come forward with the ability to get anything into or out of the existing serial port.

-The goal: get data of the TLC out of the machine.
+The goal: get data into and out of the TLC machine.
 Hard to do without functional I/O.

-### Audio to the rescue
+### Audio and Joystick to the rescue

 One thing the TLC _does_ have is sound.
 And a headphone jack.
 So we have... output.
+Looming on the horizon is bit-banged serial data via the joystick port.
+So we have... input.

 #### A long time ago...